 Knowing What Makes Windows Energy Efficient Can Save You Money

 Thanks to modern technologies, the glass in your windows can improve energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane options, various sorts of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills throughout the year, regardless of the weather.
+Multiple-pane options, various sorts of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.

 Get to Know the ENERGY STAR® Basics